Paul Varghese

 Paul Varghese (born January 4, 1977, in Dallas, Texas) is an American comedian and actor of Indian descent who appeared on the hit reality show Last Comic Standing 2, where he made it to the semi-finals.
 He taped his first full set for national television on March 8, 2007, for Comedy Central's Live at Gotham which aired July 13, 2007.
 He was a regular on the Pugs and Kelly radio show, noon-3 p.m. weekdays on Live 105.3/Free FM in Dallas when that radio station and show was still on the air.

 Family and early life

 Varghese is Indian American, the son of Malayali immigrant parents from Kerala, and grew up in Garland, Texas, a suburb of Dallas.
 He earned a bachelor's degree in radio, television and film from the University of North Texas in 2000.
 He spent his junior year of college at William Paterson University of New Jersey, during which he interned on Sally Jessy Raphael's talk show.

-His sister Winnie Varghese was the rector of St. Mark's Church in-the-Bowery, an Episcopal parish in New York City, and in 2025 was elected dean of the Cathedral of Saint John the Divine, the largest cathedral in the United States.
+His sister is the Episcopal priest Winnie Varghese, Dean of the Cathedral of St. John the Divine in New York City.